 Minnie always has a selection of books ready at the end of the day for her bedtime stories, & often during the day she asks for books to be read to her, or she sits & ‘reads’ stories to her toys.
 One of the best parts of the day is sharing a story with Minnie, she gets so engrossed in the book & it’s just wonderful to watch her eyes as they scan the illustrations.
-It’s lovely when she starts to join with a repeated refrains as well, or completes a sentence by adding the last word.
-(Books that have a rhyming text are particularly good for this).
+It’s lovely when she starts to join with a repeated refrains as well, or completes a sentence by adding the last word, of course books that have a rhyming text are particularly good for this.

-One of Minnie’s current faves is “Owl Babies” by Martin Waddell and Patrick Benson.
+One of Minnie’s current favourites is “Owl Babies” by Martin Waddell and Patrick Benson.

-This is a beautiful book which tells the tale of three baby owls as they wait in their nest for the return of their mother.
-It’s a reassuring story for any child who worries about Mummy leaving them alone.
+This beautiful book tells the tale of three baby owls as they wait in their nest for the return of their mother.
+It’s a reassuring story for any child who worries about a parent leaving them alone.
 The illustrations fill the page & draw the reader into the story.
 Minnie loves to join in with the repeated phrases; “All owls think a lot” & “I want my Mummy”

-To encourage Minnie to explore the story we made three owl puppets.
-These were made from recycled materials we had at home.
+To encourage Minnie to explore the story we made three simple owl puppets from recycled materials we had at home.

-I cut three sides out of an old cardboard box, & drew an owl shape on one of them.
-I cut this out & used it as a template for the other two owls.
-We had some odd scraps of felt which I cut into feather shapes (paper would work just as well.)
-We then cut six small white circles out of card for eyes & added some black circles in the centre with a pen.
-To make the beaks I cut three triangles from some gold coloured wrapping paper.
+I drew an owl shape onto an old cardboard box, cut it out & used it as a template to create 2 more owls.
+We had some odd scraps of felt which I cut into feather shapes (paper would work just as well) & I cut six small white circles out of card for eyes adding some detail with a black pen.
+To create the beaks I cut three triangles from some gold coloured wrapping paper.
 We used glue sticks to attach the fabric & card to the cardboard shape which dried quickly & held the materials together well.

 Soon she was retelling the story & adding her own interpretation.
-It was fascinating to listen to the amount of language she used, & how much of the story & sequence of events she had remembered.
-I love observing her creativity & imagination.
+It was fascinating to listen to the amount of language she used, & just how much of the story & sequencing of events she had remembered.

-The owl puppets have since had a tea party & visited the dolls house & the sandpit, who knows what adventures they will have next…
+The owl puppets have since had a tea party & visited the dolls house & sandpit, who knows what adventures they will have next!